inugami-dev64/sadblog.xyz/articles/markdown/coreboot1.md

 date: 2021-12-07
 ---

-# Cleaning and hacking into Thinkpad T420 bios (corebooting part 1)
+# Cleaning and hacking into Thinkpad T420 bios

 My friend recently gave me a T420 for cleaning and since I personally also own a T420 as well I asked him, if he would like to get it corebooted.
 He agreed on that.